rkube/delta/README.md

 ### MPI processor
 This is the xyz=mpi case.
-processor_mpi.py implements this case.
+processor_mpi.py implements this flexible workflow.
 This processor
 * Reads ECEI data from a bp file
 * Puts the data in a queue
 * A worker thread reads data from the queue and dispatches it to a MPI Executor for analysis
 * Calls the multi-threaded C/cython kernels for data processing

+This workflow allows for flexible channel sizes, so we call it the flexible workflow.

 Some spectral analysis are implemented as C kernels and interfaced via cython.
 To compile the C kernels